l2beat/l2beat/packages/backend/discovery/fraxtal/ethereum/diffHistory.md

       template:
 +        "opstack/L1CrossDomainMessenger"
       descriptions:
-+        ["Sends messages from L1 to L2, and relays messages from L2 onto L1.
-In the event that a message sent from L1 to L2 is rejected for exceeding the L2 epoch gas limit, it can be resubmitted via this contract's replay function."]
++        ["Sends messages from host chain to this chain, and relays messages back onto host chain.
+In the event that a message sent from host chain to this chain is rejected for exceeding this chain's epoch gas limit, it can be resubmitted via this contract's replay function."]
       categories:
 +        ["Core"]
     }